Shopify Terms & Conditions: Legal Risk Analysis and Enforceability Improvements

 Added

-You must read, agree with, and accept all of the terms and conditions contained or expressly referenced in these Terms of Service, including Shopify’s Acceptable Use Policy (“AUP”) and, Privacy Policy, and, if applicable, the Supplementary Terms of Service for E.U.
-Merchants ("EU Terms"), the Shopify API License and Terms of Use (“API Terms”) and the Shopify Data Processing Addendum (“DPA”) before you may sign up for a.
-Shopify Account or use any Shopify Serviceand merchants shall each comply with all applicable data protection laws, including but not limited to the GDPR and CCPA, and shall implement appropriate technical and organizational measures to protect personal data processed under this agreement.
+You must read, agreecomply with and accept all of the terms and conditions contained or expressly referenced in these Terms of Serviceapplicable data protection laws, including Shopify’s Acceptable Use Policybut not limited to the General Data Protection Regulation (“AUP”GDPR) and Privacy Policy, and, if applicable, the Supplementary Terms of Service for E.U.
+MerchantsCalifornia Consumer Privacy Act ("EU Terms"CCPA), the Shopify API License and Termsany other relevant privacy regulations.
+You are responsible for ensuring that your use of Use (“API Terms”) and the Services, and all data processing activities, comply with these laws.
+Shopify’s Data Processing Addendum (“DPA”) before you may sign up for a Shopify Account or use any Shopifyforms an integral part of these Terms of Service.

 Legal Explanation